zs0302/Leary-lab-manual/README.md

 Tasks can be assigned via Outlook (email), so all members are expected to check emails every day and to response throughout the week as soon as possible.

 ## Outlook Calendar
-Outlook Calendar is build within Outlook.
+Outlook Calendar is within Outlook.
 It can help to arrange and manage meeting and events.
 Dr. Leary will send notifications about meeting location and time via Outlook Calendar.

 ## Box
 Each member will have a BOX folder named by your name.
 This folder contains all the materials of your projects.